Marquel Lee: Oakland Raiders

 Throughout training camp, Lee competed for the starting middle linebacker role against Ben Heeney, Cory James, and Tyrell Adams.
 Head coach Jack Del Rio named him the starting middle linebacker to start the regular season.

-He made his professional regular season debut and his first career start in the Oakland Raiders' season-opener at the Tennessee Titans and recorded two solo tackles during their 26–16 victory.
+He made his professional regular season debut and his first career start in the Raiders' season-opener at the Tennessee Titans and recorded two solo tackles during their 26–16 victory.
 On October 8, 2017, Lee recorded a season-high six combined tackles in a 30–17 loss to the Baltimore Ravens.
-He unfortunately sustained a ankle injury during the game and was carted off the field to be examined in the locker room.
+He sustained an ankle injury during the game and was carted off the field to be examined in the locker room.
 He missed the next three games and lost his starting role to newly acquired veteran NaVorro Bowman who the Raiders signed on October 16, 2017.
 He finished his rookie season with 25 combined tackles (18 solo) in 13 games and six starts.
-Head coach Jack Del Rio was fired after the Raiders finished 6-10.
+Head coach Jack Del Rio was fired after the Raiders finished 6–10.

 On September 24, 2019, Lee was placed on injured reserve.
 He was designated for return from injured reserve on November 11, 2019, and began practicing with the team again.
 He was activated on December 2, 2019.
 He was placed back on injured reserve on December 21, 2019.

 Lee was placed on the active/physically unable to perform list at the start of training camp on July 28, 2020.
 He was waived with a failed physical designation on August 3, 2020.

-Buffalo Bills
+Buffalo Bills (first stint)

 Lee signed a one-year contract with the Buffalo Bills on March 31, 2021.
 He was released on August 31, 2021.

 Las Vegas Raiders

-On September 1, 2021, Lee was signed to the Las Vegas Raiders practice squad.
+On September 1, 2021, Lee was signed to the practice squad of the Las Vegas Raiders practice squad.
 He was promoted to the active roster on September 18, 2021.
-He was released on September 22, 2021 and re-signed to the practice squad.
+He was released on September 22, 2021, and re-signed to the practice squad.
 He was promoted back to the active roster on November 3.

 Buffalo Bills (second stint)

-On March 18, 2022, the Buffalo Bills signed Lee to a one year contract.
+On March 18, 2022, the Bills signed Lee to a one-year contract.
 He was released on August 16, 2022.

+Arlington Renegades

+On January 22, 2024, Lee signed with the Arlington Renegades of the United Football League (UFL).

+Calgary Stampeders

+On September 29, 2024, Lee signed with the Calgary Stampeders of the Canadian Football League (CFL).